 To protect the privacy of cardholders, we cannot share their personal information other than what is included on the transaction receipt.
 If you’re unable to recognize your customer, please send us any other information about the sale or your business that may help your case.

-You can visit your Square Dashboard to view the status of a dispute at any time.
-Here you can also view the status of the dispute, all documents you have uploaded thus far, and what’s next in the dispute process.
+You can visit your Square Disputes Dashboard to view the status of a dispute at any time.
+Here you can also view the status of the dispute, all documents you have uploaded thus far and what’s next in the dispute process.
+Keep in mind that disputes can take up to 90 days to resolve.
+Our team will reach out to you as soon as the card issuer notifies us of the final resolution.
 Additionally, please feel free to email us to check on the status of a dispute.

 When the credit card issuer notifies us of your dispute, we place a hold on the disputed funds by either withholding the funds from your Square balance or initiating a debit to your linked bank account.